Sage/streamlinejs/README.md

 The fileLength function that we defined above can be called in two ways:

-* as `fileLength(p, _)` from another _streamlined_ function.
+* as `fileLength(_, p)` from another _streamlined_ function.
 When you use this form, the result is "returned" directly as if you were calling a synchronous function.
-* as `fileLength(p, cb)` from a regular Javascript function (or at top level in a script).
+* as `fileLength(cb, p)` from a regular Javascript function (or at top level in a script).
 When you use this form the result is passed to your callback.

 You can call a _streamlined_ function from the body of another _streamlined_ function.
 So, the following code is valid:

     function processFiles(_) {
         // ...
-        var len = fileLength(p, _);
+        var len = fileLength(_, p);
         // ...
     }